Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Ask each member of the team to generate a new SSH key pair and to add the public key to their Google account.
 Grant the 'compute.osAdminLogin' role to the Google group corresponding to this team.
 - [ ] Generate a new SSH key pair.
 Give the private key to each member of your team.
 Configure the public key as a project-wide public SSH key in your Cloud Platform project and allow project-wide public SSH keys on each instance.

+### Correct Answer:
+**Ask each member of the team to generate a new SSH key pair and to add the public key to their Google account.
+Grant the 'compute.osAdminLogin' role to the Google group corresponding to this team.**

+### Explanation:

+#### Why Option 3 is Correct:
+- **Administrative Access:** By granting the `compute.osAdminLogin` role to a Google group, all team members in that group will have administrative access to the instances.
+- **Operational Efficiency:** Each team member managing their own SSH key pair and adding it to their Google account streamlines the process and reduces the overhead of manual key distribution.
+- **Auditing and Accountability:** Using individual Google accounts ensures that each access is tied to a specific user, enabling detailed auditing and accountability through Google Cloud's audit logs.

+### Why the Other Options Are Incorrect:

+1. **Generate a new SSH key pair.
+Give the private key to each member of your team.
+Configure the public key in the metadata of each instance.**
+   - **Operational Efficiency:** Managing and distributing a single SSH key pair to all team members is inefficient and insecure.
+If the private key is compromised, it would be difficult to revoke access without disrupting all users.
+   - **Auditing:** This method lacks the ability to track individual user access, as all team members would be using the same credentials.

+2. **Ask each member of the team to generate a new SSH key pair and to send you their public key.
+Use a configuration management tool to deploy those keys on each instance.**
+   - **Operational Efficiency:** While this method centralizes key deployment, it still involves significant manual effort in collecting and deploying individual keys.
+   - **Auditing:** This approach can track individual access, but it is more complex and less efficient compared to using Google accounts with their associated audit logs.

+4. **Generate a new SSH key pair.
+Give the private key to each member of your team.
+Configure the public key as a project-wide public SSH key in your Cloud Platform project and allow project-wide public SSH keys on each instance.**
+   - **Operational Efficiency:** Similar to Option 1, distributing the same SSH key pair to all team members is inefficient and poses security risks.
+   - **Auditing:** This method also lacks the ability to track individual user access, as all team members would be using the same credentials.

+### Conclusion:
+Option 3 provides a balanced solution that ensures operational efficiency, individual accountability, and robust security.
+By leveraging Google accounts and the `compute.osAdminLogin` role, you can manage access effectively and maintain detailed audit logs.

 **[⬆ Back to Top](#table-of-contents)**

 ### You need to deploy an application, which is packaged in a container image, in a new project.
 The application exposes an HTTP endpoint and receives very few requests per day.
 You want to minimize costs.
 What should you do?